-In the US, there are two main institutions that have standardized and defined how asphalt emulsions are classified, the American Association of State Highway and Transportation Officials (AASHTO) and the American Society for Testing and Materials (ASTM).
+In the US, two main institutions have standardized and defined how asphalt emulsions are classified, the American Association of State Highway and Transportation Officials (AASHTO) and the American Society for Testing and Materials (ASTM).
 The vast majority of highway agencies have adopted the harmonized system ASTM and AASHTO have established.
 However, like every rule has an exception, there are some proprietary and/or local designations.

-Around the world, there are institutions that standardize how asphalt emulsions, pavements and derivatives are classified, identified, and tested.
+Worldwide, innumerous institutions are dedicated to standardizing how asphalt emulsions, pavements and derivatives are classified, identified, and tested.
 These foreign institutions look up to AASHTO and ASTM and adapt their findings to the local context.
 For example, in Brazil, the Brazilian Association of Technical Standards (free translation), or ABNT for short, is the organization that is responsible for standardizing testing and classifications for all types of materials.
 Like emulsions, they adapt quality standards set by the American institutions to the reality of Brazil.

 How are Anionic Bitumen Emulsions Classified?

 As discussed before, asphalt emulsions are classified by their charge, setting time, modification, viscosity and storage.
 Below is a table summarizing the most common types of anionic bitumen emulsions.